yuvaldori/gigaspaces-wiki-jekyll/xap100/cpp-processing-unit.markdown

 };
 {% endhighlight %}

-The Initialize will be called once the object is instantiated by the SLA container.
+The `Initialize` method will be called once the object is instantiated by the SLA container.

-The Destroy method will be called once the SLA-driven container is shutdown.
+The `Destroy` method will be called once the SLA-driven container is shutdown.

-The most important method is the run method.
+The most important method is the `run` method.
 This is where you place the code that will be running in a continuous manner.
 This code would have very simple flow:

 1. Getting some data from the space
 2. Performing some work - might involve reading additional data from the space